microsoft/playwright/docs-src/api-body.md

 Browser websocket url.

-Browser websocket endpoint which can be used as an argument to [browserType.connect()]() to establish connection to the browser.
+Browser websocket endpoint which can be used as an argument to [`method: BrowserType.connect`]() to establish connection to the browser.

 # class: BrowserType